indutny/bud/README.md

   // Number of workers to use, if 0 - only one process will be spawned.
   "workers": 1,

-  // Timeout in milli seconds after which workers will be restarted (if they die) "restart_timeout": 250,
+  // Timeout in ms after which workers will be restarted (if they die) "restart_timeout": 250,

   // Logging configuration